John Osogo: Biography

-Was born in 1927 at Port Victoria, Bukani Village, Busia District in western Kenya.
+Was born in 1927 at Port Victoria, Kamarinyang Village, Busia District in western Kenya.

 After completion his primary and secondary schools in record time, he worked as a tutor in a teacher training college before moving to Kenya Institute of Education, later he succeeded to receive scholarships in order to attend universities in Kenya, Uganda, the UK and USA.

-John Osogo devoted his life to investigation of Kenyan society and history of Kenyan people, particularly his own Luhya community.
+John Nikola Osogo devoted his life to investigation of Kenyan society and history of Kenyan people, particularly his own Luhya community.